Why Is It Hard to Connect With My Mother?

 divided loyalties between parents

 Sometimes the disconnection is obvious.
-Other times, people simply grow up feeling emotionally distant without understanding why.
-Even loving mothers may struggle emotionally when carrying overwhelming stress, trauma, grief, or unresolved pain of their own.
+Other times, people simply grow up feeling distant without understanding why.
+Even loving mothers may struggle when carrying overwhelming stress, trauma, grief, or unresolved pain of their own.

-Interrupted Connection
+Interrupted Reaching-Out

 separation